Close

 Expert Legal Documentation Support

 Slovenia's immigration processes demand precise compliance with current EU regulations and national requirements.
-ETIAS will work in coordination with the Entry/Exit System (EES), a biometric system that registers travelers' entries and exits to prevent overstays and enhance security across the EU.
+ETIAS will work in coordination with the Entry/Exit System (EES), the biometric border system fully operational since April 10, 2026, which registers travelers' entries and exits to prevent overstays and enhance security across the EU.
 Our specialist team provides personalized consultation strategies and comprehensive visa category analysis, ensuring your application meets all necessary criteria for successful approval and entry into this picturesque Alpine nation.

 02